Vigorously Challenging Sex Offense Allegations

 As fierce litigators with the insight of a former prosecutor, our Fairfax defense attorneys have the skills, knowledge and resources you can rely on for exceptional defense representation in any sex crime case.

-The sex crimes defense practice at MacDowell Law Group, P.C. is centered on providing aggressive defense representation to those facing various types of sex crimes charges, including (but not limited to) charges of:
+The sex crimes defense practice at MacDowell Law Group, P.C., is centered on providing aggressive defense representation to those facing various types of sex crimes charges, including:

 - Indecent exposure